Share this

 Then, when you make a purchase, budtenders may swipe your card again to help keep track of possession limits.
 We might sound like a broken record, but this isn’t the case for all states.
 Some states won’t need to see your medical card again and often keep track of possession through a phone number.
 Regardless, the amount of cannabis you purchase will be monitored and tracked during your time as a patient.

-Here at Elevate Holistics, we aim to answer all of your medical-marijuana-related questions.
-Whether you’re interested to know what your medical marijuana looks like, how you use it, or even how you obtain one, we’re here to help you out.
+Here at Elevate Holistics, we aim to answer all of your medical marijuana-related questions.
+Whether you’re interested in knowing what your medical marijuana looks like, how you use it, or even how you obtain one, we’re here to help you out.
 Elevate specializes in telehealth appointments and helping people like you get their medical marijuana cards quickly and stress-free.

 With us, everything is done from the comfort of your home, and you’ll feel more than prepared to receive your MMJ card and start shopping.
 Check out some of our reviews below, book an appointment through our site today, and get started on your own medical cannabis journey.